TramEFX/apex.ancillary/ANCILLARY-STANDARD-v1.0.md

 To claim "Ancillary Standard v1.0 Compliant," an implementation MUST:

+✅ Support index.json as master navigation file at repository root
-✅ Support all six required core manifests
+✅ Support all core manifests in manifests/ directory
-✅ Implement ERS with weight semantics (covenant ≥0.9999, compression rules)
+✅ Implement Memory Weight System with weight semantics (covenant ≥0.9999, compression rules)
 ✅ Recognize all ten canonical memory types
 ✅ Support at least the three baseline use case profiles
 ✅ Protect covenant memory (deletion-resistant, first to load)